 Lithium ions compete with sodium and magnesium ions in the body for binding sites in certain circumstances.
 The thought on lithium’s inhibitory effect on GSK-3β might be due, in part, to binding to a site normally occupied by magnesium.
 For a comprehensive overview of the biochemical properties of lithium, including its effect on the activation energy of water within a cell and its effect on mitochondrial function, read “Towards a Unified Understanding of Lithium Action in Basic Biology and its Significance for Applied Biology.”

 One action of GSK-3β is its inhibition of glycogen synthase, which is an enzyme involved in the reaction that takes excess glucose and turns it into glycogen for storage.
-Thus inhibiting GSK-3β increases glycogen synthesis and increases insulin sensitivity.[ref][ref]
+Thus inhibiting GSK-3β increases glycogen synthesis and insulin sensitivity.[ref][ref]

 GSK-3β and Circadian Rhythm:

 Our body’s core circadian clock runs by a couple of core genes expressed during the day and a couple of core circadian genes that rise at night.
 It is this daily rise and fall of gene expression that drives our internal daily cycles of waking and sleeping, temperature, and energy metabolism.
-GSK-3β is involved in phosphorylation of both the day and night core circadian genes.
+GSK-3β is involved in the phosphorylation of both the day and night core circadian genes.

 Genetic variants that change our circadian rhythm have links with an increased risk for bipolar disorder.
 People with bipolar disorder who respond well to lithium therapy have changes in their circadian gene expression when they take lithium.[ref][ref][ref][ref]